lab-brussels-1/All-about-trees-group4/planning/development-strategy.md

 It should be clear about the importance of trees to the environment.

-- [x] there is a content explains why trees are important
+- [] there is information explaining the importance of greenery and planting trees

 ### Content: HTML